pigfox/simulate-flashloan-arbitrage/README.md

 Flashloan simulation with DEX arbitrage.
-MockFlashLoanProvider simulates Equalizer Finance wti zero fee.
+MockFlashLoanProvider simulates Equalizer Finance with zero fee.
 XToken is a generic ERC20 token having different values on different dexes.
 Dex 1 & 2 are two different dexes (addresses) that holds a XToken of various values.
 Argitrage will make the actual swap.